Why is it taking a long time to replicate Amazon S3 objects using Cross-Region Replication between my buckets?

 1 minute read

 I'm using Cross-Region Replication between two Amazon Simple Storage Service (Amazon S3) buckets in different AWS Regions.
-Why is object replication taking longer than I expect?
+I want to know why object replication is taking longer than expected.

 Resolution

-Cross-Region Replication is an asynchronous process, and the objects are eventually replicated.
+Cross-Region Replication is an asynchronous process, but the objects are eventually replicated.
 Most objects replicate within 15 minutes, but sometimes replication can take a couple hours or more.
-There are several factors that can affect the replication time, including:
+Several factors affect replication time, including:

 • The size of the objects to replicate.

-You can check the replication status on the source object.
+Check the replication status on your source object.
 If the object replication status is PENDING, then Amazon S3 hasn't completed the replication.

-Note: To monitor replication metrics such as the maximum replication time to the destination bucket, you can enable S3 Replication Time Control (S3 RTC).
+Note: To monitor replication metrics, such as the maximum replication time to the destination bucket, turn on S3 Replication Time Control (S3 RTC).

 AWS OFFICIAL